brianbrunner/brianbrunner.github.io/_posts/2013-10-23-automation.markdown

 startup he had interviewed at had entirely reimplemented nodejs in house because they didn't want to run software that was "not built here".
-It's not exactly the same as node is, by no means, a SaaS product, but the idea is the same: stop wasting time on things that have already been done for you.
+It's not exactly the same as node is, by no means, a SaaS product, but the idea is the similar: stop wasting time on things that have already been done for you.

 So, in short, leverage the crap out of SaaS, even if you could do it